Who built the track?

 During track season – about April through October – Boulder Valley Velodrome is open 7 days a week, weather permitting.
 We host open and structured training sessions that are included with track membership.
 Periodically, we also host advanced structured training, motor pacing, and other special sessions open to members for an additional fee.

-See the Boulder Valley Velodrome calendar for our schedule, which is updated in real time.
+See the Boulder Valley Velodrome calendar for our schedule.

 How can I get on the track if I’m not a member?